Juniper/terraform-provider-mist/docs/resources/site_setting.md

 - `report_gatt` (Boolean) Whether AP should periodically connect to BLE devices and report GATT device info (device name, manufacturer name, serial number, battery %, temperature, humidity)
 - `rogue` (Attributes) Rogue site settings (see [below for nested schema](#nestedatt--rogue))
 - `rtsa` (Attributes) Managed mobility (see [below for nested schema](#nestedatt--rtsa))
 - `simple_alert` (Attributes) Set of heuristic rules will be enabled when marvis subscription is not available.
-It triggers when, in a Z minute window, there are more than Y distinct client encountring over X failures (see [below for nested schema](#nestedatt--simple_alert))
+It triggers when, in a Z minute window, there are more than Y distinct client encountering over X failures (see [below for nested schema](#nestedatt--simple_alert))
 - `skyatp` (Attributes) (see [below for nested schema](#nestedatt--skyatp))
 - `srx_app` (Attributes) (see [below for nested schema](#nestedatt--srx_app))
 - `ssh_keys` (List of String) When limit_ssh_access = true in Org Setting, list of SSH public keys provided by Mist Support to install onto APs (see Org:Setting)